Hill of Grace Vineyard – a rare treasure

 Hill of Grace – there are few things in our life time that transcends reality and this is one.

-Just outside of Adelaide, South Australia, this one has history and heritage.
+Just outside of Adelaide, South Australia, this has history and heritage.

 It ties down the contributions of early waves of migrants that led to good things for state and country.
-Most of us are not blessed to see them because we are either too busy and just not aware.
-Those that are aware put it down as something aspirational to be done, awaiting the opportunity.
+Most of us are not blessed to notice them because we are either too busy and just not aware.
+Those that are aware put it down as something inspirational, to be followed , awaiting the opportunity.
+Both overall the admiration is across the board.

 Treasure

-The Hill of Grace vineyard is one treasure.
+The Hill of Grace vineyard is one Australian treasure.

 I managed to see this shortly after coming to South Australia.
-One of the things that I suspect new arrivals do is to read about their new surrounds partly to get context.
+One of the things that I suspect new arrivals do is to read about their new surrounds, partly to get context.
 And to engage meaningfully in a conversation and to assimilate.
+And the Hill of Grace loomed large compared other things I discovered.

 The legendary Hill of Grace wine